moderato-app/talk/README.md

 #### UI

-* [WikiArt.org](https://www.wikiart.org): Wikiart.org is a great place to find art online.
-Some wallpapers of this project come from WikiArt.org
+* [wikiart.org](https://www.wikiart.org): Wikiart is a great place to find art online.
+Most wallpapers of Talk come from WikiArt.org
-* [grainy-gradients](https://github.com/cjimmy/grainy-gradients): Thanks to cjimmy for his amazing tutorial on noise and gradient background
+* [grainy-gradients](https://github.com/cjimmy/grainy-gradients): Thanks to [cjimmy](https://github.com/cjimmy/) for his
+  amazing [tutorial](https://css-tricks.com/grainy-gradients/) on noise and gradient background
 * [Signal-Desktop](https://github.com/signalapp/Signal-Desktop)
   and [Signal-iOS](https://github.com/signalapp/Signal-iOS): Private messengers.
 Much of the inspiration for the UI comes from Signal.